Transcendental argument

-A transcendental argument is a deductive philosophical argument which takes a manifest feature of experience as granted, and articulates what must be the case so that such experiences are possible.
-Transcendental arguments may have additional standards of justification that are more demanding than those of traditional deductive arguments.
+A transcendental argument is a kind of deductive argument that appeals to the necessary conditions that make experience and knowledge possible.
+Transcendental arguments may have additional standards of justification which are more demanding than those of traditional deductive arguments.
+The philosopher Immanuel Kant gave transcendental arguments both their name and their notoriety.

 The arguments

-Typically, a transcendental argument starts from some accepted aspect of experience, and then deduces what must be true for that type of experience to be possible.
-Transcendental arguments are often used as arguments against skepticism, usually about the reality of the external world or other minds.
+Typically, a transcendental argument starts from some proposition, and then makes the case that its truth or falsehood contradicts the necessary conditions for it to be possible to know, think or argue about it.

-So-called progressive transcendental arguments begin with an apparently indubitable and universally accepted statement about people's experiences of the world, and use this to make substantive knowledge-claims about the world, e.g., that it is causally and spatiotemporally related.
+So-called progressive transcendental arguments begin with an apparently indubitable and universally accepted statement about people's experiences of the world.
+They use this to make substantive knowledge-claims about the world, e.g., that it is causally and spatiotemporally related.
 They start with what is left at the end of the skeptic's process of doubting.

+Progressive transcendental arguments take the form of modus ponens with modal operators: